freeprogs/plnshots/README.md

 ---

-This is a __PORN SITE__, so remove children from the screen.

-__This project is under construction:__

-- It loads only screenshots located on http://fastpic.org
+Today it loads only screenshots located on http://fastpic.org

 Usually, there are over three active sites with screenshots.

-- The code is not commented at all.

-I made this script in period started at 10 Dec 2021 till 16 Jan 2022.
-So in the next period I will complete the first version and remove the "under construction" tag.

 ---